zduputel/sacpy/README.md

 ```
 or for example
 ```
-from sacpy import sac
+from sacpy import Sac
 ```
-(sac is the class used to manipulate SAC files)
+(Sac is the class used to manipulate SAC files)

-In the sac class, attributes have the same name as sac header variables (see [the SAC documentation](http://ds.iris.edu/files/sac-manual/manual/file_format.html)).
+In the Sac class, attributes have the same name as SAC header variables (see [the SAC documentation](http://ds.iris.edu/files/sac-manual/manual/file_format.html)).
 For example, the number of data points is given by `sacobj.npts`.
 The data points are in `sacobj.depvar`

 ### Reading/Writing SAC
 You can read binary SAC files using
 ```
-sacobj = sacpy.sac()
+sacobj = sacpy.Sac()
 sacobj.read("SAC_FILENAME")
 ```
 or
 ```
-sacobj = sacpy.sac("SAC_FILENAME")
+sacobj = sacpy.Sac("SAC_FILENAME")
 ```
-In the first case, we first instantiate a sac object and then read the SAC file.
-In the second case, we instantiate and read the sac file on the fly.
+In the first case, we first instantiate a Sac object and then read the SAC file.
+In the second case, we instantiate and read the SAC file on the fly.

 You can write binary SAC files using
 ```